balena-io/docs/pages/learn/manage/ssh-access.md

 $ ssh -p 22222 <username>@<device_ip_address>
 ```

 When the username is `root`, [production variants of balenaOS](../../reference/os/overview.md#development-vs.-production-mode) perform authentication against public SSH keys previously added to the device's `config.json` file, [sshKeys section](../../reference/os/configuration.md#sshkeys).
-When the username matches a valid balenaCloud user account, authentication is also performed against that user's public SSH keys [stored in balenaCloud](ssh-access.md#add-an-ssh-key-to-balenacloud) (this feature requires balenaOS v2.44.0 or later).
+When the username matches a valid balenaCloud user account, authentication is also performed against that user's public SSH keys [stored in balenaCloud](ssh-access.md#add-an-ssh-key-to-balenacloud).
 The username can be found in the profile or preferences section of the web dashboard, or with the balena whoami\` CLI command.

 Development variants of balenaOS allow unauthenticated access and should never be directly exposed to the public internet.